tempertemper/www.tempertemper.net/src/site/resources/2015-03-05--displaying-an-email-address-on-your-website.md

 #### iOS
 Unfortunately, iPhone and iPad users can't change their default email app, so mailto links _always_ open Apple's Mail app.

 This would be fine for people like me who use Mail to access emails on their iPhone/iPad.
-But what about people who use apps like [Gmail](https://www.gmail.com/intl/en_us/mail/help/mobile.html) or [Mailbox](http://www.mailboxapp.com/)?
+But what about people who use apps like [Gmail](https://www.gmail.com/intl/en_us/mail/help/mobile.html)?
 They'd have to follow the 'select, copy, switch apps, paste' routine, with the added obstacle of the text being a link, which, with one false move, could trigger the opening of a new email in Apple Mail.
 Not ideal.

 ### Browser-based email apps